simonsobs/ocs/docs/user/crossbar_config.rst

 Bind Mounting the Configuration
 -------------------------------
-To instead mount the new configuration into the pre-built image, first chown your file to be owned by user and group 242 (the default crossbar UID/GID), then mount it appropriately in your docker-compose file.
+To instead mount a new configuration into the pre-built image, first chown your file to be owned by user and group 242 (the default crossbar UID/GID), then mount it appropriately in your docker-compose file.
 Here we assume you put the configuration in the directory ``./dot_crossbar/``::